Torrey Peters: Early life and education

 Peters was born in Evanston, Illinois.
 Her father was a professor and her mother was a lawyer.
+Peters says she grew up in a community that was not very religious or socially liberal, and she did not know the word "trans" until she was an adult.

 She grew up in Chicago, later attending Hampshire College.
-She graduated from the University of Iowa with an MFA and from Dartmouth College with an MA in Comparative Literature.
+During her young adulthood, she traveled to the Dominican Republic as an exchange student, and later lived in Cameroon and Uganda.
+She graduated from the University of Iowa with an MFA, and from Dartmouth College with an MA in Comparative Literature.